 In this workshop we spend two and a half hours looking at the theory behind running, discuss running shoes and good running technique, explain why running is not fast walking (walking and running are very different!), and test our own movement patterns to see how ready we are to run well and run pain free.

 We then spend 90 minutes looking at simple, at-home, exercises which can become part of your daily practice as well as form part of your warm up routine so you are left understanding that training to run is not about the running, it’s about the preparation for your running and what you do on the days you don’t run.

 We often use running to get fit, but your body needs to be ready to run.

 Even if you don’t run, this workshop is about functional movement which as humans we should all be able to do, even if we don’t take it into a run.
 We work on glute and core strength in functional ways which really is of benefit to everyone.
 I use a lot of these exercises with my older clientele and those with ongoing back pain as a result of muscle weakness and muscles not firing when they need to.
 This workshop is about training the body to work just as it should do.
 At the studio we say “work smarter, not harder” but this workshop we say “work smarter and harder” so that your body is ready for the load we place on it when we move.

 We’ve run several of these workshops at the studio and they are always very popular.
 Feedback from previous participants, has been amazing with so many of our clients telling us how their competitive runs are considerably faster despite the fact they ditched their apps and making their training runs about time, their warm up routines have totally changed from a static to a much more dynamic routine, how they enjoy their running much more now they understand it in more detail and how they now understand why they were getting injured and feel empowered to change that and prevent it from happening in the future.

-To see when our next workshop is happening, check out our Workshops page to book online.
+To see when our next workshop is happening, check out our Wellness Workshops to book online.